reactjs/react.dev/beta/src/pages/learn/lifecycle-of-reactive-effects.md

 * **Check that your Effect represents an independent synchronization process.** If your Effect doesn't synchronize anything, [it might be unnecessary.](/learn/you-might-not-need-an-effect) If it synchronizes several independent things, [split it up.](#each-effect-represents-a-separate-synchronization-process)

 * **If you want to read the latest value of props or state without "reacting" to it and re-synchronizing the Effect,** you can split your Effect into a reactive part (which you'll keep in the Effect) and a non-reactive part (which you'll extract into something called an _Event function_).
-[Read more about opting out of reactivity with Events.](/learn/opting-out-of-reactivity-with-events)
+[Read more about separating Events from Effects.](/learn/separating-events-from-effects)

 * **Avoid relying on objects and functions as dependencies.** If you create objects and functions during rendering and then read them from an Effect, they will be different on every render.
 This will cause your Effect to re-synchronize every time.
 [Read more about removing unnecessary dependencies from your Effects.](/learn/removing-effect-dependencies)